videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/components/video-view.md

 1. The SurfaceViewRenderer must be first initialised after being created and before it can be use at all.
 It starts a render thread.

-2. addSink needs to be called when you are having VideoTrack to render. addSink is method of `VideoTrack` that you want to add to it.
+2. `addSink()` needs to be called when you are having VideoTrack to render. addSink is method of `VideoTrack` that you want to add to it.
 You have to pass `surfaceViewRender` as parameter.

-3. removeSink should only be called when you're done showing the video.
+3. `removeSink()` should only be called when you're done showing the video.
 Another method of `VideoTrack`, and it takes the `surfaceViewRenderer` as a parameter.

 4. Release at last to allow the render thread to terminate.
 This function should be called before the activity is destroyed and/or before init it again.

-#### Mistakes you might make and stuck in it :
+#### Mistakes you might make and stuck :

 ###### 1. Not initialised surfaceViewRender

 The video never appears since a render thread was never start and you will see black view.

 ###### 2. Init it again before releasing it.

-If you are not releasing surfaceViewRender before init it again, you will get this error.
+If you are not releasing surfaceViewRender before calling `init()` again, you will get this error.

 ```js
 java.lang.IllegalStateException: svrParticipant Already initialized